 - The engine fails to kick off, even on a full tank with a fully-charged battery and new spark-plugs, while all the other battery-power operated accessories are fully functional.
 This typically happens when the piston jams inside the cylinder.

-- Finally, the dreaded verdict from the mechanic saying: It's dead sir/madam.
+- Finally, the dreaded verdict from the mechanic saying, “It's dead, sir/ma’am.”

-Fixing a Seized Engine
+How to Fix a Seized Engine

-- Do not wait for your engine to seize up or start showing signs before you take action.
+Do not wait for your engine to seize up or start showing signs before you take action.
 Always check and maintain the required engine oil level and the coolant among other essential engine fluids.
 Make sure to service your vehicle on time and never miss servicing schedules.

-- If you notice an issue or abnormality with your car, make an appointment to have the vehicle checked the soonest possible time.
+If you notice an issue or abnormality with your car, make an appointment to have the vehicle checked the soonest possible time.

-- If the damage is extensive, especially one affecting the engine block, you may have no other option but to replace the whole engine.
+If the damage is extensive, especially one affecting the engine block, you may have no other option but to replace the whole engine.

 Take good care of your vehicle, and it will serve you right.
 Do not wait until your car is on its knees for you to tend to it.
-By all means, prevent an engine seize up.
-Follow the manufacturer's recommendation on servicing and replace worn-out parts with high-quality manufacturer-recommended parts.
-For vehicle servicing and spare parts in Australia and New Zealand, Carpart.com.au is your one-stop-shop.
-We link you to the best car service providers in Australia and the best car part sellers in the country.
+The great thing about it is that you can PREVENT an engine seize up.